-Enjoy a drink with your doggy in these popular Belfast bars and coffee shops, many with outdoor seating.
+Enjoy a drink or bite to eat with your pooch in these popular spots in Belfast, many with outdoor seating.

 The Dirty Onion is an authentic Irish pub with a twist, housed in one of Belfast’s oldest buildings.
 Sit indoors and enjoy trad music, or make the most of the large heated beer garden.
 The pub’s line-up of events includes regular doggy get-togethers, including Pooch Socials and Hot Dawg BBQs.